 As part of the Port's strategic planning and business planning process, regional and national economic trends and forecasts are reviewed and forecasted to help produce the annual budget.
-In the Port's 2021-22 budget, operating expenditures and revenues are forecast to decrease with prior years.
+In the Port's 2023-24 budget, operating expenditures and revenues are forecast to increase from the prior year.